top of page

 Not every touch is a consent violation.
 And at the same time, how that contact happens, whether it’s wanted, and most importantly, how someone responds when it isn’t wanted, matters enormously.

 This document explains what we do when something goes wrong.
-It’s the procedural companion to our Code of Conduct and explains more about our process.
+It’s the procedural companion to our Code of Conduct that explains more about our process for upholding the Code of Conduct and responding when it is breached.

 When something feels off